 - Add ½ tablespoon of water at first, then the rest of the tablespoon only if necessary, working the mixture until it becomes dough-like.
-Shape it so that it is oblong, put the dough in the freezer bag and gently roll it into a smooth log.
+If necessary add a bit more water, but be conservative and add by 1/2 tablespoons, not more.
+Shape the now-pliable dough into an oblong, put in the freezer bag and gently roll it into a smooth log.

 - Refrigerate the log for at least one hour.
 To serve, cut the chilled marzipan into pieces about ½ inch thick.